MaxHReinhardt/ArchitecturalStyleClassification/README.md

 eligible for the use on mobile devices.
 Additionally, the classical use cases for architectural style classification (tourism, education) do not require exceptionally fast inference.
 Therefore, accuracy was used as the primary metric guiding model development.
-Accuracy was also reported for the model proposed by Wang et. al. [2] that currently can be considered as state if the art.
+Accuracy was also reported for the model proposed by Wang et. al. [2] that currently can be considered as state of the art.
 The model achieves an accuracy of 64.39% on the architectural style dataset from Xu et. al. [3] combining the Inception-v3 model with a channel-spatial attention mechanism.
 Due to the significantly lower model capacity, it is very unlikely to obtain a similar accuracy with a model based on MobileNetV1, despite the use of a larger dataset.
 However, the goal of this project is to get there as close as possible